davidsjohnson/OSC-XR/README.md

 - `/gyro/values 1 0.90 0.01 0.55` - ID, Angular Velocity x, y, z

-See the Prefabs Directory README for full controller details
+See the [OSC-XR Prefabs](Assets/OSC-XR/Prefabs) Directory README for full controller details

 ## OSC-XR Scripting Interface
 OSC-XR scripting allows developers to quickly add OSC capabilities to any Unity `GameObject` by attaching any of the readily available controller scripts to the object.

-See the Prefabs Directory README for full controller details
+See the [OSC-XR Scripts](Assets/OSC-XR/Scripts) directory README for full controller details